TeamKarbonOfficial/Duo_Run/README.md

     - Add at least 5 achievements (Required by Playstore) **Done**
     - Add Events??
     - Add leaderboards for all the gamemodes **Done**
+    - In-game money *In the quite far future*
+        - Make them as collectibles in the game + more with higher score
+        - Earned with achievements unlocked
+        - Buy upgrades (Applies in multiplayer mode as well!)
+            - Revive
+            - Increased control (level 1 - 9; level 10 = control of both up and down movements for both balls)
+            - Slow-mo (spawns collectibles in-game which temporarily slows the obstacles {not the whole game} down; level <=> frequency of spawn)
+            - One-colour (spawns collectibles in-game which renders all the obstacles to a single colour for 5s)
+    - Multiplayer mode *In the far future*
+        - One player controls one ball, but during the game, the two players will switch which sprite they're controlling
+        - Custom Sprites.
+(Put random picture, and tint the picture so that the user will know which faction the user is in)
+    - Redeem code **(10^9001.337)! / (3 - (1011b XOR 1000)) years later**
 - Test it on other devices too (to make sure the resolutions work and that the graphics aren't off-screen)